 Requesting Wheelchair Assistance on EgyptAir

-After making my booking, I used my six-digit PNR/booking code to access my flight reservation on the EgyptAir website.
-Through this tool, I was able to request wheelchair assistance for my journey, informing the airline that I am unable to walk and would require the use of an aisle chair.
+After making a booking, travelers can use the six-digit PNR/booking code to access their flight reservation on the EgyptAir website.
+Through this tool, it is possible to request wheelchair assistance for the journey.
+In my case, I informed the airline that I am unable to walk and would require the use of an aisle chair.

 For more information on the types of special needs and disability assistance offered by EgyptAir, visit www.egyptair.com.

 If you would prefer, you can request any assistance by calling the airline at +1 (212) 581-5600 or toll-free at +1 (800) 334-6787.
 These telephone numbers lead to the EgyptAir office in New York.
+You can reach the Cairo team at +20 12 8666 6701.
+Passengers requiring wheelchair assistance can also reach out via e-mail to PR.GM.AL@egyptair.com.
 If you require contact information for another regional office, click here.

-The airline requested that I hand over my personal powered wheelchair at the check-in desk, but I insisted on keeping it until boarding.
+The airline often requests that travelers hand over their personal powered wheelchairs at the check-in desk, but this is not necessary.
+Each time, I have insisted on keeping my own wheelchair until boarding.
 As many power wheelchair users know, sitting in a standard airport wheelchair is uncomfortable.
-Beyond that, though, my mobility device is specialized for me, and includes a tilt feature to help me relieve pressure.
+Beyond that, my mobility device is specialized for me and includes a tilt feature to help me relieve pressure.

 Wheelchair Assistance at Boarding Gate